sourcefuse/terraform-aws-arc-security-group/docs/module-usage-guide/README.md

 ### AWS VPC

-Understand the security considerations related to SEcurity Group
+Understand the security considerations related to Security Group

 ## Contributing and Community Support